Categories

 Honeypot / honeyd tutorial part 1, getting started

-If you’ve somehow found my obscure site then you probably already know a little bit about honeypots and their functionality, if not here is a good breakdown.
-There are many different types of honeypots and these different types are explained very well in the book Virtual Honeypots which I highly recommend you read if you are serious about deploying a honeypot.
 This series of articles will focus on honeypots using an application called honeyd.
 There are a number of honeypot solutions out there but I personally feel like honeyd is a great fit because it can be relatively simple or you can start tweaking it to get a more full featured product.
 You may think of honeypots as internet facing and it’s true that they can be configured that way but during this series of tutorials I will only be using honeyd on an internal network.
 Internet facing honeypots are mainly used to research and find new malware, internal honeypots are mainly used as alerting systems that would alert you when other devices / users are connecting to your honeypots.
 You can also use honeyd when investigating malware which I’ll discuss in a later tutorial.

 For this tutorial I will be using one Windows machine and one Linux machine, Backtrack distribution to be exact.
 Backtrack will be the machine that is running honeyd.
 Honeyd is available for Windows but I highly recommend that you use honeyd on Linux.
 If you’re half way interested in information security then I suggest that you get to know Linux as there are a lot of information security tools such as honeyd that use Linux.
 Sorry for the Linux rant, below is basic diagram of my setup.